 Don’t you just love the twinkling lights that appear in Boston and greater Massachusetts during the holiday season?

 Looking for the best Christmas lights near me?
-Here is a round-up list of our favorite Christmas lights in Massachusetts:
+Here is a round-up list of our favorite Christmas lights in Massachusetts and the Greater Boston Area:

 1